-Communal areas

-Repair category 2

-Notes General wear and tear was noted including decayed external joinery, cracked and damaged plasterwork and evidence of internal water ingress.
-Patch repair and regular ongoing maintenance should be anticipated.
+Communal areas Repair category 2 Notes General wear and tear was noted including cracked plasterwork and worn window framework.
+Patch repair and ongoing maintenance should be anticipated.
 Communal areas leading to and surrounding the subject property have been visually inspected where possible, however it should be appreciated that there may be a common repairing liability in respect of other parts of the building out with the scope of our inspection and this should be confirmed.
+We understand the communal areas are maintained by a factor contract.
+Enquires should be made to ascertain the arrangement and cost associated prior to purchase.